swapnilk30/JavaDeveloperNotes2024/README.md

 76. is finally block always be executed
 77. What is an exception in java and how you handle exception in java ?
 78. Explain classloader in java ?
-79. Can we override static method in java ?

 80. What is immutable classes & how we can create a new immutable class ?
 81. Difference between comparator and comparable  in java ?
 82. What is hash collision ?
 83. How will you handle Null pointer exception ?
-84. What is transient in serialization ?
-85. Can we serialize static variables ?

 86. What is volatile keyword ?
 87. What are design patterns you have worked on ?
 88. How to create a singleton class ?